-Research and development, or R&D, expenses include internal R&D activities, services of external contract research organizations, or CROs, costs of their clinical research sites, and other activities.
+Research and development, or R&D, expenses include internal R&D activities, services of external contract research organizations, or CROs, costs of their clinical research sites, manufacturing, scale-up and validation costs, and other activities.
 Internal R&D activity expenses include laboratory supplies, salaries, benefits, and non-cash share-based compensation expenses.
-Advance payments to be expensed in future research and development activities were \$679,700 and \$1,175,082, at June 30, 2015 and December 31, 2014, respectively.
+Advance payments to be expensed in future research and development activities were \$948,499 at September 30, 2015, of which \$755,152 was included in Other current assets and \$193,347 was included in long term Prepaid expense on the accompanying consolidated balance sheets.
+Advance payments to be expensed in future research and development activities were \$1,175,082 at December 31, 2014, of which \$711,362 was included in Other current assets and \$463,720 was included in long term Prepaid expense on the accompanying consolidated balance sheets.
 CRO activity expenses include preclinical laboratory experiments and clinical trial studies.
-Other activity expenses include regulatory consulting and legal counsel.
+Other activity expenses include regulatory consulting and legal fees and costs.
 The activities undertaken by our regulatory consultants that were classified as research and development expenses include assisting, consulting with, and advising our in-house staff with respect to various FDA submission processes, clinical trial processes, and scientific writing matters, including preparing protocols and FDA submissions.
 Legal activities that were classified as research and development expenses related to designing experiments to generate data for patents and to further the formulation development process for our pipeline technologies.
-Outside legal counsel also provided professional research regarding the legal landscape of potential patents.
+Outside legal counsel also provided professional research and advice regarding research and development, patents and regulatory matters.
 These consulting and legal expenses were direct costs associated with preparing, reviewing, and undertaking work for our clinical trials and investigative drugs.
 We charge internal R&D activities and other activity expenses to operations as incurred.
 We make payments to CROs based on agreed-upon terms, which may include payments in advance of a study starting date.
 We expense nonrefundable advance payments for goods and services that will be used in future R&D activities when the activity has been performed or when the goods have been received rather than when the payment is made.
 We review and accrue CRO expenses and clinical trial study expenses based on services performed and rely on estimates of those costs applicable to the completion stage of a study as provided by CROs.
-As of June 30, 2015, we classified \$967,286 of the accrued clinical study costs as long term Accrued Expense related to the costs that will be paid at the completion of one of our clinical trials.
-Accrued CRO costs are subject to revisions as such studies progress to completion.
+As of September 30, 2015, we classified \$1,213,874 of the accrued clinical study costs as long term Accrued Expenses related to the costs that will be paid at the completion of one of our clinical trials.
+Estimated accrued CRO costs are subject to revisions as such studies progress to completion.
 We charge revisions expense in the period in which the facts that give rise to the revision become known.